jncraton/web-apps-cpsc2330/lectures/11-tables.md

 - Clarifies the relationship between cells
 - Enhances understanding of complex tables

-## Styling Tables

-- CSS controls table appearance, not structure
-- Use CSS for borders, padding, colors, and fonts
-- Separate presentation from content for flexibility

-## Exercise

-Add a `<caption>` to your table.
-Then, for your header cells, add appropriate `scope` attributes (`scope="col"` or `scope="row"`).

 ## Best Practices

 - Use tables only for tabular data
 - Always include `<thead>`, `<tbody>`, and `<caption>`
 - Use `<th>` with `scope` for headers

----

-What new kinds of interactive or dynamic tabular data presentation could the web support in the future?